In an adaptation, a line of dialogue or action from the original work gets transposed to a different character or

 - When the Vogon captain asks Arthur and Ford what they thought of his poem, Ford is the one who, surprisingly, says, "I liked it!"
 It's even more surprising in the book, however, where the line is said by Arthur, and Ford hasn't even thought of taking this approach.
 While the original can be taken as just another example of Ford's weirdness and pragmatism, the adaptation shows how Arthur's unfamiliarity with the world he's been thrust into gives him a fresh perspective and allows him to think of things Ford wouldn't.

-- Some productions of Macbeth move the Porter's Act II humorous soliloquy to the beginning as a prologue spoken by one of the three witches, changing it into a dark forshadowing of things to come.
+- Some productions of Macbeth move the Porter's Act II humorous soliloquy to the beginning as a prologue spoken by one of the three witches, changing it into a dark foreshadowing of things to come.

 - Different quartos of Hamlet place the iconic 'To be, or not to be' monologue in different points in the play, significantly changing its implications on the eponymous protagonist's mental state when it is uttered.
-In one quarto it is used as a more generic philosophic musing, and in another it is Hamlet seriously contemplating suicide, his mental stability in shambles.
+In one quarto it is used as a more generic philosophical musing, and in another it is Hamlet seriously contemplating suicide, his mental stability in shambles.